Liver Biopsy in NYC

 A liver biopsy is performed to help aid your doctor in identifying the cause of liver problems you may be experiencing.
 During the procedure, your doctor will collect a small sample of tissue from the liver for testing.
 Biopsies can be used to diagnose a variety of liver diseases and conditions, such as hepatitis.

-Why is a liver biopsy performed?
+When is a liver biopsy needed?

 A liver biopsy procedure is generally performed when a patient has received several liver function tests (LFTs) that have come back with abnormal results.